FullStackist/slack-channel-incident-bot/README.md

 - ✅ Tailwind CSS & View Components
 - ✅ Extensible backend, leaning heavily into the use of services `/services`
 - ✅ Highly-readable code resulting from a DRY, facade-based approach for most services

-**🚀 Thank you for you considering my application (pun intended)!
-I look forward to the next steps 🚀**